wp-plugins/highlight-post-widget/readme.txt

 == Screenshots ==

-1. Add or edit the custom field to be displayed as a notes on the sidebar as you can find in snapshoot.png
+1. Add or edit the custom field to be displayed as a note on the sidebar as you can find in screenshot-1.png

 == Changelog ==